SandroCata/HCI_project/README.md

 Thanks to A, Maggie enjoys her cruise stress-free, knowing she’s financially secure and won’t return home to unexpected expenses.

-### Possible questions for Interview/Questionaire (ask if you need to insert questions about target and which type of interview)
+### Possible questions for Interview/Questionnaire

 1) Feature Validation:

 Would a reward system encourage you to save more?
 Why or why not?(Interview)<br>

-How useful would you find a reward-based financial tracking system?(Questionaire)<br>
+How useful would you find a reward-based financial tracking system?(Questionnaire)<br>
 (Low, Mid, High)
-How often do you need to convert currencies when tracking finances?(Questionaire)<br>
+How often do you need to convert currencies when tracking finances?(Questionnaire)<br>
 (Dayly, Weekly, Monthly, Yearly)
-How would you like to visualize transactions?(Questionaire)<br>
+How would you like to visualize transactions?(Questionnaire)<br>
-(List, pie chart, histogram, calendar, trend graph) Would you like to have a section dedicated to debts/credits?(Questionaire)<br>
+(List, pie chart, histogram, calendar, trend graph) Would you like to have a section dedicated to debts/credits?(Questionnaire)<br>
 (Yes, No, No preferences)

 2) Usability Preferences: